hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 At the end of the `TssBaseService` initialization there will be two outcomes:

 1. The public key in the state matches the private key and the `TssBaseService` is ready to execute normally.
-2. At the start of `TssBaseService` execution, it needs to updated the public key on the network and cannot perform its normal execution until the public key has been gossiped, handled, and updated in the state.
+2. At the start of `TssBaseService` execution, it needs to update the public key on the network and cannot perform its normal execution until the public key has been gossiped, handled, and updated in the state.

 #### TssBaseService Start Of Execution